-So wondering how each part of these beautiful fish come together to create the little guy you love?
-In this article I would like to go through the betta fish anatomy diagrams below and point out some of the key body parts of a betta.
+So, have you ever wondered how each part of these beautiful fish come together to create the little guy you love?
+In this article, I would like to go through the betta fish anatomy diagrams below and point out some of the key body parts of a betta.

 You may have noticed that the mouth of a betta fish is upturned this allows it to catch prey on the surface of the water (such as mosquito larvae and other small insects).
 The mouth of the betta does also contain tiny teeth, nothing that could harm a human but a bloodworm on the other hand… well you will soon see a fighting fish!